FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Cross Section Element Can Only Be Assigned Once in the FPXSEC.DAT File.

    * - 6000
-     - Variable Xconc Should Not Be Assigned If Mudflow With a Sediment Con- centration is Assigned to the Inflow Hydrograph
+     - Variable Xconc Should Not Be Assigned If Mudflow With a Sediment Concentration is Assigned to the Inflow Hydrograph

    * - 6000
      - No Sediment Data in the SED.DAT File